guillebot/grafana-tegrastats-telegraf/README.md

 '''
 ```

+In my case I have an output plugin [[outputs.influxdb]] which send the data to my influx instance.

-### Then you can of course graph them, set alarms, etc. as usual.
+### 3. Then you can of course graph them, set alarms, etc. as usual.

 ![Jetson Xavier Temperatures](https://github.com/guillebot/grafana-tegrastats-telegraf/raw/main/grafana-xavier.png "Jetson Xavier Temperatures monitoring")